-Figuring out how much compensation you deserve for an Oklahoma car accident can prove difficult.
-How can you place a value on pain and suffering in a car accident settlement?
-And who actually calculates the award of your settlement?
-While you’re recovering from the incident, you likely need more information about how to effectively estimate your car accident settlement so that you can determine whether the insurance company has issued an offer you can reasonably accept.
+Determining the amount of compensation you are entitled to for an Oklahoma car accident can be challenging.
+How do you value pain and suffering in a car accident settlement?
+And who is responsible for calculating the value of your settlement?
+While recovering from the incident, having more information about effectively estimating your car accident settlement is beneficial to assess whether the insurance company’s offer is reasonable.

 Who Calculates Car Accident Settlements in Oklahoma?

-Generally, two parties will calculate the value of an Oklahoma car accident settlement: the insurance company that covers the driver who caused the accident and you (with input from your personal injury attorney).
+Typically, the value of an Oklahoma car accident settlement is calculated by two parties: the insurance company covering the driver responsible for the accident and you, with guidance from your personal injury attorney.

-You and the insurance adjuster may take very different looks at the compensation you deserve for your car accident injuries.
+Your perspective and the insurance adjuster’s perspective on the compensation you deserve for your car accident injuries may differ significantly.

 The Insurance Company

-The insurance company that covers the liable driver will start by taking a look at the losses you experienced because of the accident, most notably, the damage to your vehicle and your immediate medical costs.
-Many insurance companies use computer/AI systems to calculate the value of a car accident claim.
+The insurance company covering the at-fault driver will initially assess the losses you incurred due to the accident, focusing on your vehicle’s damage and immediate medical expenses.
+Many insurance companies employ computer systems to evaluate a car accident claim’s worth.

 Breaking Down Your Medical Bills

-Your attorney will take a look at all of your medical costs related to your car accident injuries and give you a better idea of what to include.
-Your lawyer may take into consideration whether you carry Medical Payment Coverage (MedPay) insurance—optional coverage that will help pay for the cost of medical bills (up to the amount of coverage you purchased) following a car accident in Oklahoma.
-If you carry MedPay insurance, you can still include the cost of treatment covered by your MedPay insurance as part of your claim.
-You paid for this insurance coverage, not the driver that hit you.
+Your attorney will review all medical expenses related to your car accident injuries, offering guidance on what to include in your claim.
+If you have Medical Payment Coverage (MedPay) insurance, which is an optional coverage that helps with medical bills following a car accident in Oklahoma, you can still include the cost of treatment covered by MedPay in your claim, as you have paid for this insurance coverage, not the driver who caused the accident.

 Calculating Wage Loss

-After a serious car accident, you may find that you have to miss considerable time at work while you pursue treatment and recover from your injuries.
-Some injuries may outright prevent you from taking care of your job duties.
-Others may require a great deal of your time and energy, or work-related restrictions from your doctor, leaving you without much-needed time to spend on work tasks.
-If you have lost wages due to your car wreck,, talk to your lawyer about how to include those lost wages as part of your claim.
-Note any time you’ve missed from work, including vacation time.
+A severe car accident can result in significant time away from work as you undergo treatment and recover from your injuries.
+Some injuries may prevent you from performing your job duties, while others may impose restrictions recommended by your doctor, leaving you unable to dedicate time to work tasks.
+If you have experienced lost wages due to your car accident, discuss with your lawyer how to incorporate those lost wages into your claim.
+Document any work time missed, including used vacation time.

 Taking Pain and Suffering Into Account

-As part of your Oklahoma car accident claim, you can also include compensation for the pain and suffering you had to deal with after your accident.
-You may have faced considerable physical pain, ongoing emotional trauma, or suffering in the form of activities you missed out on or could not engage in during your recovery.
+Your Oklahoma car accident claim can also include compensation for the pain and suffering you experienced after the accident.
+This may encompass significant physical pain, ongoing emotional distress, or suffering due to activities you missed or could not participate in during your recovery.

 Adding Economic and Non-economic Losses Together

-Pain and suffering is considered one of many possible types of “non-economic damages” in a personal injury case.
-Non-economic damages can be calculated one of two ways:
+Pain and suffering fall under the “non-economic damages” category in a personal injury case.
+Non-economic damages can be calculated in two ways:

-Based on a percentage of your total economic losses (which include medical bills, lost wages, vehicle repair costs, etc.): For non-economic compensation, you can expect to be awarded anywhere between 5% to 500+% of your economic damages, depending on how serious your injuries are (plus the type and length of treatment).
+- As a percentage of your total economic losses (which include medical bills, lost wages, vehicle repair costs, etc.), Non-economic compensation can range from 5% to over 500% of your economic damages, depending on the severity of your injuries and the type and duration of treatment.

-After calculating your non-economic damages, your economic losses and non-economic damages are added together in order to estimate your total car accident settlement.
-The insurance company is likely to give you a far lower offer than what you had in mind or what your personal injury attorney has estimated has a fair settlement amount.
+After calculating your non-economic damages, your economic losses and non-economic damages are combined to estimate your total car accident settlement.
+The insurance company’s offer may be significantly lower than what you or your personal injury attorney consider a fair settlement amount.

 Contributory Negligence in Oklahoma

-For example, if the jury decides that you contributed 10% to the accident (and 90% to the defendant), the judge will reduce the verdict by 10%.
+For instance, if the jury determines you were 10% at fault and the defendant 90%, the judge will reduce your compensation by 10%.

-If the jury decides to award you $100,000 but decides that you were 51% at fault, and the defendant was 49% at fault, the judge is then required by law to reduce the verdict to you to zero.
+For example, if the jury awards you $100,000 but finds you 51% at fault and the defendant 49% at fault, the law mandates the judge to reduce the verdict to zero.

 Contact an Attorney to Calculate Compensation for Your Oklahoma Car Accident

-If you suffered injuries in a car accident in Oklahoma, an attorney can help you calculate your car accident settlement and give you a better idea of how much your claim is worth.
-More importantly, they can protect you from being taken advantage of by insurance companies that are only concerned with minimizing the amount of money paid out.
-Contact an Oklahoma car accident lawyer to learn more during a free consultation.
+If you have sustained injuries in a car accident in Oklahoma, consulting with an attorney can help you accurately calculate your settlement and understand the value of your claim.
+More importantly, they can ensure you are not disadvantaged by insurance companies aiming to minimize payouts.
+Consider scheduling a free consultation with an Oklahoma car accident lawyer to learn more.